KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/EngineStructure.md

 -   **Performance**: Built with modern C++17 for high-speed, memory-efficient processing of large datasets.
 -   **Modularity**: A service-oriented architecture with dependency injection allows components to be developed and tested in isolation.
+-   **Separation of Concerns**: The engine is decomposed into specialized services (orchestration, strategy management, data processing, result calculation).
 -   **Safety**: The `Result<T>` pattern is used for error handling in performance-critical paths, avoiding the overhead of exceptions.
 -   **Temporal Accuracy**: A key design feature is the dynamic mitigation of survivorship bias, ensuring backtests are historically accurate.
 -   **Extensibility**: The Strategy pattern allows new trading algorithms to be added with minimal friction.